nuree-cit/linux-assignment1/README.md

 `doctl` is a Command-Line Interface (CLI) tool on DigitalOcean.
 It allows you to interact with DigitalOcean's API from the command line, making it easier to automate tasks, and manage resources.

 > [!IMPORTANT]
-> You will use the Droplet with an Arch Linux that you have created for the following steps.
+> For the following steps, You will use the Droplet with an Arch Linux that you have created.

 ### 1. Open Terminal